jjant/topmeals-frontend/reqs.md

 * Filter by dates from-to, time from-to (e.g. how much calories have I had for lunch each day in the last month if lunch is between 12 and 15h).

-* User setting – Expected number of calories per day.

-* When meals are displayed, they go green if the total for that day is less than expected number of calories per day, otherwise they go red.
+- When meals are displayed, they go green if the total for that day is less than expected number of calories per day, otherwise they go red.

-* Users have to be able to upload and change their profile picture.
+- Users have to be able to upload and change their profile picture.
 If they log in using a social media pull the image from their account they used to log in.

 # Backend